 Mistakes to avoid

-- Forgetting to test the firmness suitable for your body type
+• Forgetting to test the firmness suitable for your morphology

 Maintenance tips

-- Use a suitable bed base (slats or box spring)
+• Use a suitable bed base (slats or upholstered)

 For which profiles?

-- Couples: foam + pocket springs for sleep independence
+• Couples: foam + pocket springs for sleeping independence

 FAQ